-Realized variance is calculated by computing the aggregate of returns over the time period defined
+Realized variance calculate by computing the aggregate of returns over the period defined:

 Examples of Realized Volatility

-For example, supposed realized volatility for two stocks with similar closing prices is calculated for 20, 50 and 100 days for stock and is annualized with values as follows:
+The supposed realized volatility for two stocks with similar closing prices is calculated for 20, 50, and 100 days for stock and is annualized with values as follows:

-Looking at the pattern of increasing volatility in the given time frame, it can be inferred that stock-1 has been trading with high variation in prices in recent times (i.e 20 days), whereas stock-2 has been trading without any wild swings.
+Looking at the pattern of increasing volatility in the given time frame, one can infer that stock-1 has been trading with high price variation in recent times (i.e., 20 days), whereas stock-2 has been trading without any wild swings.

 The fluctuation in stock prices is depicted in the chart below.

-As may be observed, the stock price is on the decline with the maximum price deviation of USD 6.
+As may be observed, the stock price is declining with a maximum price deviation of USD 6.

-Deviation in daily returns are calculated as follows:
+One may calculate the deviation in daily returns as follows:

-In order to make the result compared to other stocks, the value is then annualized.
+The value is then annualized to make the result compared to other stocks.

-- It measures the actual performance of an asset in the past and helps to understand the stability of the asset based on its past performance.
+- It measures the actual asset performance in the past.
+It helps to understand the stability of the asset based on its past performance.

-- It is an indicator of how an asset’s price has changed in the past and the time period in which it has undergone the change.
+- It indicates how an asset’s price changed in the past and the period in which it has changed.

-- Higher the volatility, higher the price risk associated with the stock, and therefore higher the premium attached to the stock.
+- Higher the volatility, the higher the price risk associated with the stock.
+Therefore, a higher premium is attached to the stock.